Steve White (author)

-Stephen White (born 1948), is an American science fiction author best known as the co-author of the Starfire series along with David Weber.
+Stephen White (1948-2025) was an American science fiction author best known as the co-author of the Starfire series along with David Weber.

-He is married with three daughters and currently lives in Charlottesville, Virginia.
-He also works for a legal publishing company.
+He is married with three daughters and currently lives in Florida.
+He worked for many years as a writer at a legal publishing company.
 He previously served as a United States Navy officer and served during the Vietnam War and in the Mediterranean region.

 Career

 Stephen White wrote short stories set in the Starfire universe that were published by Task Force Games in their Nexus magazine, and wrote the Starfire novel Insurrection (1990) with David Weber after Nexus was cancelled in 1988; this book was the first in a tetralogy that concluded with their final collaboration, The New York Times bestseller The Shiva Option (2002).
 White also continued the series with Exodus (2007), co-authored with Shirley Meier.